 Absolutely!
 We can tailor a training specific to the unique needs of your organization.
 Contact firstname.lastname@example.org with your requests.

 I’m new to tabletop gaming (or gaming in general).
 How much experience do I need before attending a training?

 You don’t need any experience with tabletop gaming prior to attending any of the level one trainings.
 Prior to attending a level two training, you’ll need 6 hours of experience as a player.
-You can also attend one of our 4-hour New Player Experience workshops to meet this requirement.
+We suggest you look into Critical Core for a great introduction to applied RPGs.